 RAOC-3B/3C groundwater monitoring commenced with a sampling event in March 2012.
-Only one VOC was detected and it was found at a concentration below the groundwater standard.
-No target SVOC compounds were detected.
-The results indicated anaerobic, reducing groundwater conditions, with increased sulfate levels exist; these data are indicative of favorable conditions for continued successful breakdown of residual petroleum hydrocarbons.
+Only one VOC was detected and it was found at a concentration below the groundwater standard and no target SVOC compounds were detected.
+No sheen was present in the monitoring well and no target VOCs or SVOCs were detected during the June 2012 sampling event.
+The results indicate anaerobic, reducing groundwater conditions, with increased sulfate levels exist; these data are indicative of favorable conditions for continued successful breakdown of residual petroleum hydrocarbons.
 Additional quarterly monitoring for RAOC-3B/3C is scheduled.